 When filming 1080p, all three cameras use their full sensor widths and scale the pixels to generate a 1080 frame.
 But while the Fujifilm XT2 and Sony A6300 start with APS-C sized sensors, the Canon 5D Mark IV starts with a larger full-frame sensor.
 Since the original sensor resolutions aren’t too far apart, does this mean the Canon enjoys an advantage on noise levels?
 Let’s find out!

 Judging from the crops below, each camera’s default processing is playing a significant role with Fujifilm again looking crispest and Canon the softest, but I’m confident that selecting more neutral profiles and processing to taste would deliver similar styles.
 Despite the greater sharpening and contrast to start with though, I feel the Fujifilm XT2 is actually capturing fractionally higher detail than the other pair, and I also fail to see any significant benefit in cleanliness to the Canon.

 So for 1080p I’d give the Fujifilm XT2 the nod here, although again all three are pretty close.
 What it does however illustrate again though is a modern APS-C mirrorless camera can deliver essentially the same movie quality as a modern full-frame DSLR – at least in terms of resolution and noise levels.
 Of course there are perspective and depth-of-field differences to weigh-up when filming 1080 on the Canon as it does exploit the full sensor area, but again it’s revealing how the detail and noise aren’t decisively better.

-Next tab over to my sample images or back to my verdict!Support Cameralabs when you check prices at Amazon, B&H, Adorama, eBay or Wex.
+Next tab over to my sample images or back to my verdict!Check prices at Amazon, B&H, Adorama, eBay or Wex.
 Alternatively get yourself a copy of my In Camera book or treat me to a coffee!
 Thanks!